-Ballerina Cranesbill will grow to be only 6 inches tall at maturity, with a spread of 12 inches.
+Striated Cranesbill will grow to be about 8 inches tall at maturity, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
-It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
-It is not particular as to soil pH, but grows best in poor soils.
+It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
+It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-Consider covering it with a thick layer of mulch in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

-Ballerina Cranesbill is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+Striated Cranesbill is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
 Contact our experts for more information on how to protect it over the winter months.